A real-world business bootcamp designed to fast track fellows on the road to entrepreneurship.

 • Low-risk way to try on entrepreneurism - perfect for aspiring entrepreneurs

 Each year, SEA selects a group of high potential fellows to participate in a five-month entrepreneurship program.
 SEA seeks individuals who think outside the box and want to create business ventures at some point in their life.
-Fellows come from early stage start-ups in the Sacramento Business Community, and undergraduate and graduate students from local schools - UC Davis and CSUS - from both undergraduate and graduate programs.
+Fellows come from early stage start-ups in the Sacramento Business Community, Chambers of Commerce, Industry groups, business referrals, undergraduate and graduate students from schools including UC Davis, CSUS, Chico State, Univ. of the Pacific, Jessup, the Los Rios Colleges and Sierra College.
 In every class, there is a great diversity of background and ideas.

 On Saturday mornings from January into May, Fellows receive nuts and bolts guidance about starting and running one’s own business—the good, the bad, and the ugly!
 Entrepreneurs who have been through the trenches share their personal experiences and lessons learned.
 Topics covered include marketing your business, equity division, obtaining financing, and legal advice.